October 2018 – November 2019

-Wells Fargo is one of the largest, most well-known banks in the U.S. So it makes sense that it's got many different customer segments who want a high level of service and assistance.
+I worked for one of the largest, most well-known banks in the U.S. (which prefers not to be named here, though I'm sure you can guess).
+So it makes sense that it's got many different customer segments who want a high level of service and assistance.
 How do we deliver that level of service?
 Well, one way is with highly trained chatbots, armed with personalized context, that can quickly help customers at any time of day, wherever they are.

-I worked on a chatbot platform with the goal of enabling any line of business at Wells Fargo to create a custom conversational bot.
-Wells Fargo had previously launched bot pilots, so this was a tested idea.
+I worked on a chatbot platform with the goal of enabling any line of business at the bank to create a custom conversational bot.
+The team had previously launched bot pilots, so this was a tested idea.

 I joined the project as the second designer, but soon became the sole designer, and then the main full-time designer when another joined me part-time.
 I worked closely with product managers, engineers, and QA throughout.